 In the middle of Mexico City’s urban landscape, a long canal offers a watery glimpse into the past.

-Xochimilco, “the Venice of Mexico,” is a UNESCO World Heritage Site that preserves a lot of pre-Hispanic flair.
+Xochimilco, dubbed “the Venice of Mexico,” is a Unesco World Heritage Site that preserves a lot of pre-Hispanic flair.
 With its colorful trajineras (tourist boats) and its traditional floating gardens called chinampas, a tour around the Xochimilco canals is one of the attractions you can’t miss in any trip to the Mexican capital.

 Xochimilco wouldn’t be what it is without the ability of its rowers.
 Navigating these watercraft requires a special talent.
 Luckily, Salvador has many years of experience steering his trajinera at Las Flores Nativitas dock.

 Working in the Xochimilco canals is a tradition for Salvador and his family.
 His older brother started rowing at the lake when he was still a kid, and he invited the rest of the siblings to join him.
 Salvador began his career when he was just 15 years old, and, almost two decades later, he is still in love with the job.